 If you have a cough that will not go away or are short of breath, talk with your doctor.
 These may be signs of lung problems.

 TYKERB may cause severe skin reactions.
-Tell your doctor right away if you develop a skin rash, blisters, or peeling of the skin.
+If you develop skin rash; red skin; blistering of the lips, eyes, or mouth; peeling skin; fever; or any combination of these, tell your doctor right away.
 As severe skin reactions can be life-threatening, your doctor may tell you to stop taking TYKERB.

 Tell your doctor right away if you are or plan to become pregnant.
 You should not become pregnant when taking TYKERB because the unborn baby can be harmed.
 Tell your doctor if you are breastfeeding or plan to breastfeed.
 It is not known if TYKERB passes into breast milk.
 You and your doctor should decide if you will take TYKERB or breastfeed.
 You should not do both.

-When TYKERB is taken with Xeloda, common side effects include diarrhea; red, painful hands and feet; nausea; rash; vomiting; tiredness or weakness; mouth sores; indigestion; dry skin; and nail disorders such as nail bed changes, nail pain, infection, and swelling of the cuticles.
+When TYKERB is taken with capecitabine or letrozole, common side effects include diarrhea; red, painful hands and feet; nausea; rash; vomiting; feeling tired or weak; mouth sores; loss of appetite; indigestion; unusual hair loss or thinning; nosebleeds; headache; dry skin; itching; and nail disorders such as nail bed changes, nail pain, infection, and swelling of the cuticles.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Do not eat or drink grapefruit products while taking TYKERB.

 Please see full Prescribing Information, including Patient Information, which includes a discussion of the risks with TYKERB, including serious liver problems.